Burner Express Air FAQ

 A: Our planes are small!
 Baggage is limited to the weight and size restrictions of the aircraft as well as FAA regulations.
 This is extremely important.
 One piece of baggage is included at no extra charge.
 Each passenger is allowed his/her own weight + one piece of baggage not to exceed 25 pounds.
 That baggage cannot exceed the dimensions of 24 inches x 14 inches x 9 inches, and must not weigh more than 25 pounds.
 Soft sided and/or duffle bags are strongly recommended.

 Q: Is it possible to bring Additional Baggage?

-A: For flights departing to or from Burbank no additional bags are allowed.
-For flights departing to or from Oakland and San Carlos, subject to load, ONE (1) additional carry-on-size bag not exceeding 30 pounds (13.6 kg) may be arranged in advance at extra cost, if the aircraft capacity permits.
+A: For flights departing to or from Las Vegas and Burbank no additional bags are allowed.
+For flights departing to or from Oakland, and Mountain View, subject to load, ONE (1) additional carry-on-size bag not exceeding 30 pounds (13.6 kg) may be arranged in advance at extra cost, if the aircraft capacity permits.
 For flights departing from or to Reno/Tahoe International Airport ONLY, up to THREE (3) additional bags not exceeding 30 pounds (13.6 kg) each may be arranged in advance at extra cost, provided that subject to operational considerations, additional bags beyond the first two bags may be transported on a separate aircraft at a different time.
-Additional baggage/cargo may be arranged in advance at extra cost by emailing firstname.lastname@example.org Subject: BAGGAGE Additional baggage is measured by weight, not by the number of bags.
+Additional baggage/cargo may be arranged in advance at extra cost by emailing email@example.com Subject: BAGGAGE Additional baggage is measured by weight, not by the number of bags.
 Additional baggage costs $100 per unit.

 Q: What are the weight restrictions?